 Vic Juris shares his insight into the wonderful world of harmony in this book.
 Not for the fainthearted, Vic teaches polychords and intervallic structures derived from the major, minor, harmonic minor, melodic minor and harmonic major scales in this must have jazz guitar book.

 Vic played the solos in this collection with the student in mind.
-Each piece is based on the changes of popular jazz standards and will serve as great etudes for learning advanced jazz soloing techniques.
-Students will be able to see how to build a solo, use tension and release (“outside” and “inside” playing), build an advanced jazz vocabulary, and develop a motive through a set of changes though careful study of these solos.
+Each piece is based on the changes of popular jazz standards and serves as an etude for learning advanced jazz soloing techniques.

 Also, get this Vic Juris DVD.
 Take the ultimate jazz master class with Guitar World columnist Vic Juris.
 These video lessons teach you everything from Coltrane changes to unusual uses for the minor pentatonic scale, and they include standard notation and TAB.

 On December 31, 2019, Vic Juris tragically passed away after a six-month struggle with liver cancer.
 He is remembered by his peers and students for his versatility, stunning technique and musicality.